andyk/ht/README.md

 If a key is not matched by any supported key name then the text is sent to the process as is, i.e. like when using the `input` command.

-This command doesn't produce any output on stdout.
+This command doesn't produce any output on STDOUT.

 The key and modifier specifications were inspired by [tmux](https://github.com/tmux/tmux/wiki/Modifier-Keys).